School Trips

 History: The development of Church, state and society in Medieval Britain 1066-1509: The Black Death and its social and economic impact

 Every visit will include a scavenger hunt around the Victorian Rose Garden linked to your chosen theme or the origin story of St. Osyth Priory.
-Children can climb the 104 steps to the top of the Darcy Tower to survey the landscape and different habitats in the area; woodland, meadow, coast, and wetland (Key Stage 2 children and above).
 Children will take a ride on the Tractor Trailer to spot the variety of wild animals and birds as well as see our 2 herds of deer and rare breed farm animals.

 In addition, choose from one of the following topics, each includes something to make and do to take back to the classroom.